Ramya1097/Remesh-Visualization-Challenge/README.md

 7. After running the file in the IDE, you will be given an end point with port 8000.
 Click on it to open the Dash application and an interactive visualization.

 **After running the .py file**
 1. Once the Dash application opens on your browser, enter a starting and ending range by which the graph will the updated.
 To get a high level view, endter start as 0 and end as 300.
+I used 300 as maximum because the length of the longest tweet is 288.
+This number can vary but I have considered this variable based on the data I have.
 2. The xaxis of the graph shows the length of the tweets and y axis shows the corresponding number of likes and hashtags respectively in the subplots.

 **Insights drawn from the visualizations:**